 A: As a valued home delivery customer, your access to all that's available on latimes.com is unlimited and there is no additional cost.
-With a few simple registration steps at latimes.com/membership, you can review the terms of your membership, activate your account and begin to enjoy your benefits.
+With a few simple registration steps, you can review the terms of your subscription, activate your account and begin to enjoy your benefits.
 Click here to get started.

 Q: How much does it cost?

-A: 1) If you are already a customer, there is no additional cost.
-2) If you are an avid latimes.com readers who doesn't currently receive home delivery, we offer a number of membership packages that will enable you to receive unlimited access to all of The Times' award-winning news and information and membership advantages mentioned above.
-For up-to-date pricing please go to myaccount2.latimes.com.
+If you are an avid latimes.com readers who doesn't currently receive home delivery, we offer a number of subscription packages that will enable you to receive unlimited access to all of The Times' award-winning news and information and subscription advantages mentioned above.
+For up-to-date pricing please click here.

 Q: I'm not currently a subscriber, how do I get started?

-A: Simply type in your ZIP Code and promotional rates for your area will automatically display.
-For instance, customers in Southern California can get home delivery every Sunday with unlimited access to latimes.com.
+A: Simply click here and type in your ZIP Code.
+Promotional rates for your area will automatically display.
+For instance, customers in Southern California can get home delivery every Sunday with Unlimited Digital Access to latimes.com.

 Q: Do you have any group, corporate or educational discounts?

 Q: I subscribe to latimes.com on my eReader (Kindle or Nook).
-Am I therefore eligible for membership at no additional cost?
+Am I therefore eligible for Unlimited Digital Access at no additional cost?

 Q: I travel frequently.
-What happens to my digital membership then?
+What happens to my Unlimited Digital Access subscription then?

-A: There's no need to place your digital membership on hold.
-You will have full access to latimes.com and the replica eNewspaper anytime and anywhere.
-To temporarily suspend delivery of your paper while you're on vacation, go to the Vacation section of myaccount.latimes.com or call Membership Services at 1(800)252-9141.
+A: There's no need to place your Unlimited Digital Access subscription on hold.
+You will have full access to latimes.com, the News App and the eNewspaper anytime and anywhere.
+To temporarily suspend delivery of your paper while you're on vacation, click here or call Customer Service at 1(800)252-9141.
 Please provide a restart date within 30 days of the vacation stop date.
-For longer vacations, please contact Membership Services at 1(800)252-9141.
-Effective March 2011, account credit is no longer given on vacation holds.
+For longer vacations, please contact Customer Service at 1(800)252-9141.

 Q: What are your newspaper delivery times?

-A: Guaranteed delivery times are Monday-Friday 6:00 am, Saturday 7:00am and Sunday 8:00am.
 To report an issue with your paper or get a replacement delivered, please contact us before 10:00am Monday - Friday, before 10:30am on Saturday and before 11:00am on Sunday.

 Q: How do I make changes to my account, or get additional account assistance?

-A: Once you have activated your membership, you can manage your account at our Membership Services website at: myaccount.latimes.com.
+A: Once you have activated your subscription, you can manage settings, newsletters, and change your email address and password at our Account Management page.
 If you haven't already done so, please visit the site to register your account.